Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

-All participants are tested with both tests by taking a swab sample typically from the same location, e.g. nasopharynx, nares or oropharynx.
-Suppose that the RT-PCR produces produced a false negative result, i.e. that the swab did not contain any viral particles.
-Then the antigen test is more likely than not to make the same error using a swab from the same location.\footnote{We cannot maintain this with certainty, since the antigen test can still potentially falsely produce a positive result, even though there is no virus in the sample.
-In other words, one cannot credibly claim that $(r,y)=(0,1)\Rightarrow (t,y)=(0,1)$.} This would be equivalent to a claim that the two tests have a tendency to wrongly agree for $y=1$.
+Given that SARS-CoV-2 RT-PCR and rapid antigen swab tests rely on the same type of sample usually taken from the same location (e.g. nasopharynx, nares or oropharynx), it may be plausible to maintain that the two tests have a tendency to wrongly agree.
 We will use the assumption in the empirical application in \Cref{application_sect}.
 More examples can be found in the literature. \citet{hadgu1999discrepant} observes that the same assumption is credible for the ligase chain reaction (LCR) and culture tests for \textit{Chlamydia trachomatis} by the same reasoning. \citet{valenstein1990evaluating} indicates that when determining the performance of direct immunoassay swab tests for \textit{Group A streptococci} using a culture as a reference, the tendency to wrongly agree may hold for $y=1$ due to inadequately obtained samples leading to false negatives.
 The same is suggested for $y=0$.
 Patients who are ill with viral pharyngitis, but incidentally carry the bacteria elsewhere, may appear falsely positive on both tests. \citet{vacek1985effect} argues that tine and Mantoux tuberculin tests may have a tendency to wrongly agree for any $y$ as both rely on the antibody reaction to tuberculin.